 4.1.1 Contact form for interested parties

-We provide you with respective contact forms to facilitate establishing contact and agreeing appointments.
-This applies to ordering information, agreeing appointments with the student advisory service team, as well as registering for an info event and admissions test.
-The collected data includes, e.g.
+We provide you with contact forms to simplify contacting us and making appointments.
+This applies to ordering information material, making appointments with the student advisory service and registering for information events and the entrance test.
+The collected data includes, for example:

 - First name and last name